galnir/Master-Bot/README.md

 ## Setup

-Create an [application.yml](https://github.com/freyacodes/lavalink/blob/master/LavalinkServer/application.yml.example) in the root directory of the project.
+Create an [application.yml](https://github.com/freyacodes/lavalink/blob/master/LavalinkServer/application.yml.example) file in the root directory of the project.

 Download the latest Lavalink jar from [here](https://github.com/Cog-Creators/Lavalink-Jars/releases) and place it in the project's root directory (same directory as application.yml).

+### Mongo

+I recommend using Mongo Atlas over hosting MongoDB locally because it's really easy to setup.
+Follow their [getting started](https://docs.atlas.mongodb.com/getting-started/) guide until part 5.
+After you're done creating the DB, click on 'Connect' and then on 'Connect to your application'.
+Copy the connection string and paste it to your config.json's 'mongo_URI' value, and make sure to replace <password> with the password you setup for your DB.
+Additionaly make sure to add the IP of the machine you're running the bot on to the whitelist if you enabled it.

 **Before running ```node index.js```, make sure to open a separate terminal in the root directory and run ```java -jar LavaLink.jar```**